clamsproject/bake-swt-visaid/README.md

 ```
 to use `fast-messy` preset.

-> [!NOTE]
-> If you don't use `-c` option at all, the `default` preset will be used.

-The available presets can glossed as follows:
+The available presets can be glossed as follows:
 - `default`: Reasonable compromise between speed and accuracy.
+Will be use when `-c` option is absent.
 - `max-accuracy`: Slowest, best known accuracy settings. (~0.4x speed of `default`)
 - `fast-messy`: Fast, imprecise, but still usable. (~2.5x speed of `default`)
 - `single-bin`: Detects scenes with text, but does not distinguish between different types of scenes. (~1.3x speed of `default`)
 - `just-sample`: Does not use scene identification; just creates a visaid via periodic sampling. (~5x speed of default)

+> [!NOTE]
-*Note that the relative speeds are estimates and, in practice, depend on characteristics of the input video.
-The estimate assume use of a GPU.
-The multipliers will exagerated, increased by a factor of 2 or more, if processing is done only with a CPU.*
+> The relative speeds are estimates and, in practice, depend on characteristics of the input video.
+The estimate assume use of GPU (CUDA).
+The multipliers will be exaggerated, increased by a factor of 2 or more, if processing is done only with CPU.*

 ### Using custom configuration